-Explain that you would look at the side of the tyres (tyre wall) to make sure that:
+Explain that you would look to make sure:

 5. Tell me how you’d check that the headlights and tail lights are working.
 You don’t need to exit the vehicle.
 (Headlights are at the front of the car and tail lights are at the back)

-Explain you’d operate the switch (no need to turn on ignition on Swift), then walk around vehicle (as this is a ‘tell me’ question, you don’t need to physically check the lights).
+Explain you’d operate the switch (no need to turn on ignition on Swift), then explain that you would walk around vehicle (as this is a ‘tell me’ question, you don’t need to physically check the lights).